wxGlade/wxGlade/sphinx/intro.rst

 ***************

 wxGlade consists of three windows.
 The main window is split into three panels.
 The panels are separated by draggable sashes.
-Also, the "Windows" menu allows to re-arrange the sections.
+Also, the "Windows" menu allows to re-arrange the sections by switching between three different layouts.

 (click on one of the images to see it full size; the screenshots are a bit out of date as previously Palette, Tree and Properties were three separate windows)